justeattakeaway/pie/apps/pie-docs/README.md

 ---
 ```

-To create a new section that will be in draft mode, you can add a new `<New_section_name>.json` file to your section's folder and set `draft: true`.
+To create a new section that will be in draft mode, you can add a new `<new_section_name>.json` file to your section's folder and set `draft: true`.
 This will apply the front matter to each page of the new section.

 ```
 {
   "draft": true
 }
 ```

-> When running `yarn test:generate-routes`, the routes are generated based off of what is in the `/dist/` folder.
-If you need to regenerate routes while we have a section in drafts you will first need to run `yarn build` and then run `yarn test:generate-routes` to generate the routes that will be used in production.

 ## Testing
 Our primary concerns are: